posit-conf-2024/databases/materials/README.md

 #### Database setup

-We will be using DuckDB and SQLite for demonstration purposes
+We will be using DuckDB for demonstration purposes, with selected exercises targeting a publicly accessible database server.

 #### Test your setup